trevortombe/covidgraphs/README.md

 [Our World in Data](https://ourworldindata.org/covid-vaccinations).
 The latest federal distribution schedule is [available here](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/covid-19-vaccine-treatment/vaccine-rollout.html).
-The information below was last updated at 2021-10-03 21:15:39 MDT.
+The information below was last updated at 2021-10-04 17:12:17 MDT.

-COVID vaccination update for October 3, 2021 (reports as of 11 PM ET):
+COVID vaccination update for October 4, 2021 (reports as of 7 PM ET):

--   Total shots given: 56,443,422
+-   Total shots given: 56,532,898
--   Shots per 100 people: 146.9
+-   Shots per 100 people: 147.1
--   Shots reported: 44,123
+-   Shots reported \*: 85,221
--   Inventory: 91.3 days (at avg pace)
+-   Inventory: 96.3 days (at avg pace)
--   Adults w/ 1+ Shots: 87.5%
+-   Adults w/ 1+ Shots: 87.3%

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Weekend updates are incomplete
+Note: Includes some weekend doses

 ![](Plots/plot_main.png)

-Canada is now up to 56.4 million shots given – which is 87.7% of the total 64.3 million doses available.
-That means there’s 7.9 million shots waiting for arms!
+Canada is now up to 56.5 million shots given – which is 87.9% of the total 64.3 million doses available.
+That means there’s 7.8 million shots waiting for arms!

 Information on how to book your shot and help end this pandemic: